When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 It’s time for a battle of the two best-selling mid-drive e-bike conversion kits from Bafang.
 In this comparison between the Bafang BBS02 vs BBSHD, we take a closer look at the motors to see if it’s worth forking out the extra money for the BBSHD.
 The information shared in this article is based on the author’s experience installing both of these Bafang conversion kits over several years.

-What is the difference between the BBS02 and BBSHD?
+What’s the Difference Between the BBS02 and BBSHD?

 The BBS02 was first released in 2014, and at the time was one of the first plug-and-play mid-drive electric bike kits available.
 Unfortunately the ‘A’ version suffered from poor quality controller MOSFETs that could not deal with the higher current of the motor, and were very susceptible to overheating leading to a lot of premature failures.

-The BBSHD was introduced in 2016, and the main differences between the two motors is the HD is physically bigger and has external cooling fins (to help with heat dissipation).
-The Stator is 66% larger, and the controller has twelve IRFB3077 FET’s and can handle 30A of continuous current.
+The Bafang BBSHD was introduced in 2016, and the main difference between the two motors is the HD is physically bigger and has external cooling fins (to help with heat dissipation).
+The Stator is 66% larger, and the controller has twelve IRFB3077 FETs and can handle 30A of continuous current.
 Input voltage remains the same as for the BBS02.